ARYAN1956/student_management/README.md

-📘 Student Management System
+# 📘 Student Management System
-A console-based Student Management System built in C++ that allows you to add, view, search, modify, and delete student records stored in a binary file.
+-A console-based Student Management System built in C++ that allows you to add, view, search, modify, and delete student records stored in a binary file.

 # Features
  1.Add New Student